Alvin Independent School District

 Alvin Independent School District is a school district based in Alvin, Texas, U.S.

-Alvin ISD is a large suburban school district south of Houston in Alvin, Manvel, Hillcrest, Iowa Colony, Liverpool, and portions of Pearland.
+Alvin ISD is a large suburban school district south of Houston which includes the following areas: the majority of Alvin, Manvel, Hillcrest, Iowa Colony, Liverpool, and portions of Pearland.
 It also serves Amsterdam and some areas with Rosharon postal addresses.
 AISD serves Pearland city's rapidly growing western portion of the city including the new large master-planned communities of Shadow Creek Ranch, South Fork, and Southern Trails.
 Alvin ISD covers 252 sqmi of land.

 Finances

 As of the 2020/21 school year, the appraised valuation of property in the district was $10,805,729,375.
 The Maintenance tax rate was $1.0052.
 The I&S Rate is .3925.
 The tax rate was $1.3977 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "Recognized" by the Texas Education Agency.
 Forty-nine percent of districts in Texas in 2011 received the same rating.
 No state accountability ratings will be given to districts in 2012.
 A school district in Texas can receive one of four possible rankings from the Texas Education Agency: Exemplary (the highest possible ranking), Recognized, Academically Acceptable, and Academically Unacceptable (the lowest possible ranking).